-With nine storefront locations in communities across BC and a dedicated service centre in Langley, Rod Langtry, co-owner and president of Raider Hansen, has learned first-hand what it means to be a local business that’s considered part of the community.
+Raider Hansen has nine storefront locations in communities across BC and a dedicated service centre in Langley, and Rod Langtry, co-owner and president, has learned first-hand what it means to be a local business that’s considered part of the community.
 BC-owned and operated since 1959, Raider Hansen supplies local industries with the professional tools and equipment they need.

 “Essentially, we’re a hardware store for BC industry.
 Ninety-nine per cent of our sales are business-to-business,” says Rod.
 “We supply hundreds of thousands of items sourced from more than 400 suppliers—everything from toilet paper to 10-ton lifting equipment, and just about anything you can think of in between.”